 - Could you reduce power consumption levels of your computers, printers, fax machines and photocopiers?

 - Is the office lit with energy-saving light bulbs?
 Are cleaning products environmentally friendly?

-- Do kitchen and bathroom appliances have a European Union Energy Rating of A or B?
+- Do kitchen and bathroom appliances have an Energy Rating of A or B?

 - Are your tea and coffee supplies from an ethical or fair trade source?

 Examine how your products or services are delivered